rootstrap/blog/content/Warm Data - Anthony Figueroa.md

 > How do we think our way through the messes we’re in when the way we think is part of the mess?
 > — Nora Bateson

+**Why Warm Data can be important for Software Development?**

+In the time of Machine Learning, we are replacing manually created algorithms by neural networks and other types of models.
+Establish new correlations and being able to use information from different contexts to achieve better predictability can be a game changer.
+We can predict a stock market trend by processing not only the latest news or companys' earnings, but also more obscure variations in the market, analyzing sentiments in social networks or studying the impact of new government policies.

 ## What’s next?
 The definition and scope of Warm Data is not even close to being fully defined.
 The realization that this kind of problem requires a different approach, and it’s actually a different kind of data, it’s the foundation to embrace the research.